Bill Gates famously said, “Content is King”, and in no situation is this more relevant than when it comes to SEO.

 Google rewards websites that have YouTube channels, social media pages and links to other websites, it’s all part of the digital media melange.

-- Create meaningful and relevant content that operates as part of a wider digital marketing strategy.
+- Create meaningful and relevant content that operates as part of a wider digital marketing strategy, utilising Google search Ads and paid Search Engine marketing.

 - Avoid keyword stuffing, Google will penalise your website if you cram too many keywords in.